ghfazevedo/beam/README.md

 ## 📚 Recommended Citation (example)

-> Monophyly constraints were generated automatically using **BEAMX**, a BEAST XML utility that derives MRCA priors directly from Newick trees.
+> Monophyly constraints were generated automatically using **BEAM** (https://github.com/ghfazevedo/beam), a BEAST XML utility that derives MRCA priors directly from Newick trees.

 (You may adapt this wording to your Methods section.)

----

-## 🧩 Future Extensions

-BEAMX is designed to be extensible.
-Possible future features include:

-* Optional `monophyletic="true"` flags
-* Selective clade exclusion
-* Height-bounded MRCA priors
-* YAML/JSON constraint configuration
-* BEAUti plugin integration

 ---